Mediatek-Cloud/mcs-resources/content/en/tutorial/setting_user_privilege.md

 2. The **viewer**, with only the access right to view a prototype or a test device.

+## Prototype and device

-As a prototype or device owner, or an administrator, you can add other registed MCS user to access the prototype or the test device by click on the privilege tab in the Prototype or Device detail pages.
+As a prototype or device owner, or an administrator, you can add other registed MCS user to access the prototype or the test device by click on the privilege tab in the **Prototype** or **Device** detail pages.

 ![](../images/User_privileges/img_privileges_01.png)